rmariano/itarch/posts/descriptors-decorators.rst

 It's important to notice that this error was due to the order on which descriptors where applied, because ``@decorator`` was decorating ``@classmethod`` and not the other way around.
-This problem wouldn't have occurred in this case.
-So it's a fair question to ask, why wasn't this just applied like this?
+This problem wouldn't have occurred if we swapped the order of the decorators.
+So it's a fair question to ask, why wasn't this just applied like this to begin with?
 After all, a class method-like functionality is orthogonal from every other sort of decoration we might want to apply, so it makes sense to be it the last one being applied.
 True, but the fix is rather simple, and more importantly, it makes the decorator more generic and applicable, as it's shown on the next section.

 ..
 NOTE::
     Keep in mind the order of the decorators, and make sure ``@classmethod`` is the last one being used, in order to avoid issues.
+    Even despite this consideration, is better to have decorators that will work in many possible scenarios, regardless of their order.

 Decorators that change the signature